 The Avalon Marshes lies at the heart of Somerset’s Levels and Moors and at the foot of Glastonbury Tor.
 It is home to many secret, wild places; on the doorstep of the well-known towns of Glastonbury, Street and Wells; and a stone’s throw from Cheddar and the Somerset Coast.
 There is lots to see with nature reserves full of wildlife, museums and craft galleries to visit, heritage and landscape to explore and the iconic Glastonbury Tor to climb.

 Getting to the Avalon Marshes

-Getting to us by road, rail or bike is easy and the nature reserves are sign-posted from Glastonbury and the A39.
-The nearest rail stations are Highbridge and Bridgwater; Castle Cary and Taunton are not far away.
+We are close to the M5/A303; follow the brown tourist signs from the A39.
+The nearest rail stations are Highbridge and Bridgwater; Castle Cary and Taunton are not too far away.
 National Cycle Routes 3, 26 and 33 all link with the marshes.

 To find out more about how to travel to the Avalon Marshes go to our Getting Here section.
 We also have a Maps, Books and Guides page where you can download maps and find other useful information.

 Information and help – The Avalon Marshes Centre

 At the centre of the Avalon Marshes’ nature reserves, and only a short way from Glastonbury, is the Avalon Marshes Centre.
-The centre has a craft shop, cafe, toilets, local information, car park and replica Roman and Saxon buildings.
+The centre has a craft shop, cafe, toilets, information, car park and replica Roman and Saxon buildings.
 It is linked to Glastonbury by a mainly traffic free cycleway which runs through two of the principal nature reserves.
 To find out more go to our Avalon Marshes Centre page.
-Local towns such as Glastonbury, Wells, Burnham-on-Sea and Taunton all have helpful Tourist Information Centres.
+Local towns such as Glastonbury, Wells, and Burnham-on-Sea all have helpful Tourist Information Centres.